andrewzey/alekseynikolsky/public/markdown/2024-03-voskresensky-recital-review.md

 ## Encores

-In response to a long and resounding standing ovation, Mikhail Voskresensky gifted the audience with his performance of the Sgambati's arrangement of **Gluck**'s famous "***Melodie***."
+In response to a long and resounding standing ovation, Mikhail Voskresensky gifted the audience with his performance of Wilhelm Kempff's arrangement of **Gluck**'s famous "***Melodie***."
 This renowned gem of a cathartic musical beauty comes from Gluck's opera "Orfeo ed Euridice" as one of the dances of the Blessed Spirits in the Elysium -- a most appropriate encore for Voskresensky's program.
-In his rendition, this serene melody soared over the technically tricky quavering of the non-stop 16th notes of the accompaniment, meticulously distributed between both hands.
+In his rendition, this serene melody soared over the technically tricky quavering of the non-stop 16th notes of the accompaniment.
+Kempff’s arrangement differs from the more popular version by Sgambati by breaking up the continuous double notes of the accompaniment into a steady 2-note figuration played in each hand (as opposed to shifting the double-notes from one hand to another).
+So, the technical challenge here is in the almost permanent stretch of each palm where the resulting tension does not obstruct the “talk-like” impression of the melodic phrases.
 Despite their extreme stretch, Voskresensky's fingers made all 16th-notes form a free-floating backdrop, complementing the solitary unveiling of the elated cantilena of the melody in the foreground.
 His skillful pedaling filled the air with an otherworldly